banner

 – Ensure legal agreements are clear and protective of both parties.

-13. Measurement and Reporting:
+13. Measurement and Reporting

 – Implement key performance indicators (KPIs) to track the success of your managed services.